-Why Nepal keeps on failing ?
+Why Nepal fails ? (repeatedly)

-This is a 2 part series: 1) Why Nepal keeps on failing?
+This is a 2 part series: 1) Why Nepal keeps failing?
 2) How Nepal can prosper again?
-(This writing is heavily adapted from book “Why Nations Fail” I recommend reading it.)

-To answer why Nepal keeps on failing, first let us address this question:
+To answer why Nepal keeps on failing, let us first address this question:

 Why is Nepal poor ?